SillyTavern/SillyTavern-Timelines/README.md

   - The link belongs to a specific message.
 Each chat message can have at most one checkpoint link.
   - As of ST 1.11.3, checkpoint links cannot be deleted in the GUI (but this does not matter much).
 - If you later overwrite a checkpoint, by creating a new one at the same message in the same chat, doing so severs the original link.
+  - This does not overwrite the old checkpoint chat file.
+Only the checkpoint link in the originating chat file is overwritten.
 - If you delete or rename the checkpoint chat file, this leaves a dead link in the originating chat file.

 *Timelines* tracks checkpoint paths by following checkpoint links, ignoring any dead links.
 Therefore:

 - If you delete or rename a checkpoint chat file, that checkpoint vanishes from the timeline view.
   - A renamed checkpoint chat file appears as an independent chat file in the timeline view (in the full info panel for nodes containing its messages), not connected to any checkpoint.
-- If you overwrite a checkpoint, only the **new** checkpoint is tracked in the timeline view.
+- If you overwrite a checkpoint, only the **new** checkpoint is tracked as a checkpoint path.
   - The checkpoint chat file for the old checkpoint then appears as an independent chat file in the timeline view.